showang/flutter_app_auth_wrapper/README.md

 Replace `ACCEPTED_HOST` and `YOUR_APP_SCHEME` depends on your app's definition.

+For further information, please visit the page of [AppAuth Android](https://github.com/openid/AppAuth-Android).

 ## iOS

 You need to add your own custom URL scheme to the Info.plist file.